 Absolutely.
 This tutorial is for anyone.
 It is meant for teachers and students alike.

 3. Do I need a strong background in anatomy?

 Not at all.
 The tutorial will cover kinesiology and muscle anatomy, but it is presented in a way that is easily accessible to anyone.

-3. Are the exercises presented in this tutorial only for private students or would they also work in a group class setting?
+4. Are the exercises presented only for private students or would they work in a group class setting?

 Both.
-The topics and exercises will be appropriate in group setting and one-on-one sessions.
+The topics and exercises are appropriate in groups and one-on-one sessions.

-Props suggested are: a chair, a resistance band, a kettlebell or hardcover book, a dowel, blankets, and yoga blocks.
+Props suggested are: yoga blocks, strap, blanket, pillow, chair, resistance band, kettlebell, dowel or similar, and squishy ball.
 Some or all will help with receiving the maximum benefit of the tutorial.

 About Movement Logic

 The Movement Logic tutorials aim to enhance your problem-solving skills so you can work more effectively with your students and clients who are injured or in pain.